Pranav452/Day-1/Tokenisation & Fill-in-the-Blank/compare.md

 2. **Bidirectional Context**: Essential for accurate predictions
 3. **Training Objective**: MLM training enables fill-in-the-blank capability

+## AI Assistance Acknowledgment

+During this assignment, I received help from ChatGPT in several areas:
+- **Tokenizer Integration**: ChatGPT helped me understand how to properly initialize and train the BPE tokenizer with custom training data
+- **Error Handling**: Suggested adding proper exception handling for model loading failures
+- **Architecture Explanation**: Clarified the differences between encoder-only, decoder-only, and encoder-decoder models for masked language modeling

+This assistance was invaluable for understanding the technical concepts and implementing robust code.

 ## Conclusion

 This analysis demonstrates the importance of: